MSKCC Stern Fellowship in Global Oncology Research

 Fellowship Structure

 This is a one-year research fellowship.
 It will run concurrent with the academic training year beginning in July and ending in June.
 Start date may be flexible at the discretion of the program director.
-Fellows will spend three months at MSKCC followed by nine months in Nigeria assisting with field work of on-going studies, such as GCDI’s NIH-funded R01 case-control study of colorectal cancer (CRC) risk factors and UH3 CRC screening studies.
+Fellows will spend three months working with MSK faculty and staff (a combination of remote and in-person work) followed by nine months in Nigeria assisting with field work of on-going studies, such as GCDI’s NIH-funded R01 case control study of colorectal cancer (CRC) risk factors and UH3 CRC Screening studies.
 While at MSK the research Fellow will receive mentored training (with a physician from the appropriate field/discipline) relevant to conducting field research, including research ethics in global health, cultural humility, survey design, unbiased interviewing techniques, data collection, and biological sample collection, processing and storage.
 Additional mentorship will also be provided focusing on cancer epidemiologic evaluation of risk factors, such as diet, exercise, and family history.
 Fellows will be assigned a mentorship committee with both a Nigerian and non-Nigerian mentor.

 How To Apply